OFS/oneapi-asp/n6001/README.md

 Need to set **OPAE_PLATFORM_ROOT** to point to ofs-dev/work_ofs_ac_base_adp-A1/pr_build_template in FIM build area.

-Need to set **OFS_OCL_SHIM_ROOT** to point to opencl-bsp/n6001.
+Need to set **OFS_OCL_SHIM_ROOT** to point to opencl-asp/n6001.

-To generate Shim/BSP hardware and software, acquire the appropriate resources (mentioned above) and run: `scripts/build-bsp.sh`.
+To generate oneAPI-ASP hardware and software, acquire the appropriate resources (mentioned above) and run: `scripts/build-bsp.sh`.

 To generate MMD software only run: `scripts/build_mmd.sh`

-To package generated Shim/BSP into tarball run: `scripts/create-tarball.sh`
+To package generated oneAPI-ASP into tarball run: `scripts/create-tarball.sh`

 ## Kernel Compilation Options